Tristan050/KdSoftwareVerdiepingTristan/README.md

 - Check the balance of an account.
 - Deposit money into the account.
 - Withdraw money from the account.
-- View the previous transaction.
+- View all the previous transactions
+- Invest crypto
+- Deposit crypto
-- User-friendly interface.
+- Withdraw crypto
+- View the crypto charts

 ### Usage